mxwendt/clusters/README.md

 The values are all editable by default.

 The naming of the variables in the object values only annotate values that are needed for the function to work, not the whole object.
-The values are made up of the other values.
+The values are made up of other types.